TusharCSE35/Interview_Preparation/OOP/README.md

 <a href="#top1">Go to top &#8593;</a>

 ## 10. <a id="10">Real life example of object oriented programming?</a>
-**answer:-**
+**Answer:-**
 https://www.c-sharpcorner.com/blogs/real-life-examples-of-object-oriented-programming1

 **read the above URL blog for better understanding**
 <a href="#top1">Go to top &#8593;</a>

 ## 11. <a id="11">What is function overloading?
 How is it different from function overriding?</a>

-**answer:-** Function overloading and function overriding are two different concepts in C++ that involve the declaration and use of multiple functions with the same name.
+**Answer:-** Function overloading and function overriding are two different concepts in C++ that involve the declaration and use of multiple functions with the same name.
 Let's explore each concept and understand their differences:

 1. Function Overloading:
 Function overloading refers to the ability to define multiple functions with the same name but different parameters in a single scope.
 These functions can have the same name but must have different parameter lists (number, type, or order of parameters).
 The compiler determines which function to call based on the arguments provided during the function call.